-The respondent says that while crossing road D1 someone must have seen them and called the police because there were many people trying to cross the road.
-The interviewee also reports that he saw a drone, which he assumes was belonging to the Croatian police force, flying over the group.
-After about 5 to 10 minutes around 10/12 police officers arrived accompanied by dogs, German shepherd type, shouting: “Don’t run, police! if you run I will free the dogs“.
-The respondent remembers that the arrival of the police was about 6 am on August 4th.
+The respondent says that while crossing road D1 he assumes someone must have seen them and called the police because there were many people trying to cross the road.
+The interviewee also reports that he saw a drone, which he assumed belonged to the Croatian police force, flying over the group which may have been used to detect them.
+After about 5 to 10 minutes, reportedly around 10-12 police officers arrived accompanied by dogs, described by the respondent as German shepherd type, shouting: “Don’t run, police! if you run I will free the dogs“.
+The respondent recalls the arrival of the police at about 6AM on August 4th.

 “They screamed that if we didn’t stop they were going to release the dogs.
 I sat down.
 I was very scared.
 They told us to follow them to the road and in the meantime they were beating us because they were angry because of our attempt to escape.
 There were twelve policemen plus the dogs, two of them kept beating us with sticks on our backs.”